jabolcni/Lambergar/README.md

 ## Introduction

 Lambergar is a chess engine developed in the Zig programming language.
-It uses UCI protocol and neural network or HCE (human crafted evaluation) for evaluting the chess positions to find the best mobve.
+It uses UCI protocol and HCE (human crafted evaluation) for evaluting the chess positions to find the best mobve.
 I set out on this project with a defined set of specific objectives in mind:

 - *Chess Engine Creation*: the desire to construct a chess engine from the ground up.
 - *Resourceful Development*: while I aimed to build it independently, I also sought to leverage existing resources and learn from the codebase of other engines.
 I found that, at least in my case, resources from [Chess Programming Wiki](https://www.chessprogramming.org/) are great to understand the concepts, however the code from open-source engines actually tells you how to practically implement the concept, especially the more complex ones.
 - *Learning Zig*: I saw this as an opportunity not only to build a chess engine but also to learn a new programming language, which will also be usefull for my job as an engineer.

 Inspiration was drawn from:

-- YouTube tutorial series, "Bitboard CHESS ENGINE in C" by Code Monkey King (https://www.youtube.com/playlist?list=PLmN0neTso3Jxh8ZIylk74JpwfiWNI76Cs),
+- YouTube tutorial series, "Bitboard CHESS ENGINE in C" by Code Monkey King (<https://www.youtube.com/playlist?list=PLmN0neTso3Jxh8ZIylk74JpwfiWNI76Cs>),
-- YouTube tutorial series, "Programming A Chess Engine in C " by Bluefever Software (https://www.youtube.com/watch?v=bGAfaepBco4&list=PLZ1QII7yudbc-Ky058TEaOstZHVbT-2hg&index=2&ab_channel=BluefeverSoftware),
+- YouTube tutorial series, "Programming A Chess Engine in C " by Bluefever Software (<https://www.youtube.com/watch?v=bGAfaepBco4&list=PLZ1QII7yudbc-Ky058TEaOstZHVbT-2hg&index=2&ab_channel=BluefeverSoftware>),
-- Koala Chess Engine by Wuelle (https://github.com/Wuelle/Kaola/tree/main),
+- Koala Chess Engine by Wuelle (<https://github.com/Wuelle/Kaola/tree/main>),
-- Avalanche Chess Engine by SnowballSH (https://github.com/SnowballSH/Avalanche/tree/master),
+- Avalanche Chess Engine by SnowballSH (<https://github.com/SnowballSH/Avalanche/tree/master>),
-- surge, fast bitboard-based legal chess move generator written in C++ (https://github.com/nkarve/surge)
+- surge, fast bitboard-based legal chess move generator written in C++ (<https://github.com/nkarve/surge>)
 - Several opensource chess engines written in C and C++ (igel, xipos, ...).

 The name "Lambergar" is a nod to the Slovenian folk romance, Pegam and Lambergar, which recounts the epic struggle between Jan Vitovec and Krištof Lambergar (Lamberg).
 This narrative of fortitude and rivalry provided a fitting namesake for this chess engine.

 ## Compilation

-If you want to complile code yourself, code can be compiled with zig compiler version 0.13.0 (latest zig version at the date of last release of the engine) (https://ziglang.org/download/).
+If you want to complile code yourself, code can be compiled with zig compiler version 0.13.0 (latest zig version at the date of last release of the engine) (<https://ziglang.org/download/>).

 Compile with command `zig build`.
 You can run python script `build_versions.py` which will compile different versions for windows and linux.
 Currently there are three basic build: *vintage*, *popcnt* and *AVX2*.
 Vintage version is for really old computers, popcnt is for modern computers, but for best performance use AVX2 release.

 ## Features and implemented algorithms